Church of the Immaculate Conception (Saint Mary-of-the-Woods, Indiana): Paintings

 Tadeusz Żukotyński (Thaddeus von Zukotynski) of Munich and Chicago painted three murals in addition to the sanctuary's semi-dome fresco.
 The east and west transepts and the arcade beneath the dome include Żukotyński's of the Four Evangelists, the "Return from Calvary," and the "Flight into Egypt."
 The semi-dome fresco took Żukotyński three months to complete.
 It represents the Immaculate Conception of the Blessed Virgin Mary.
 She stands on a globe supported by clouds with Saint Michael and Saint Gabriel on either side.
 "The Ascension" painting in the ceiling coffer at the intersection of the nave and transept depicts Christ ascending into heaven In 1906, while Żukotyński painted the religious figures, the Sisters of Providence hired George Hepfinger of Chicago to do the decorating and painting in the remainder of the church.

 Altar furniture

 The church renovation in 1986 included removal of a reredos (high altar) made by the Deprato Studio of Chicago.
-It was installed in the sanctuary in 1906.
+It had been installed in the sanctuary in 1906.
 The Carrara marble from the reredos was used to create a new altar, a lectern, and a presider's chair as part of the renovations made in 1986.